yasmin-alshurafa/introduction-to-interactive-media/October 13/README.md

 - I had to have two different arrays of images to control each array separately although both arrays carried the same images.

 ### Challenges:
-- I had a hard time figuring out how to use transparent images.
+- I had a hard time figuring out how to use transparent image, but I solved the issue by using changing the images and using png.
+However, i'm not sure what the exact problem was but it worked.
--
+- I wanted to have the faces of the characters I choose to be in the background, however, it was hard collecting different face expression for each character, so I decided to find normal face expressions and add them to the heads.

 ## My Image Processing:

 ![](Image.png)

 ## Description:
+I used a static background of an image of 2 heads without faces.
+Then I added an array of different images of face expressions for each head.
+Once the face of the characters is clicked they change randomly.

 ## Inspiration and References: